 Social media can help you reach people you might not meet in daily life.
 Take the opportunity to tell them why you’ve decided to become a surrogate and what it means to you.

 Social media is all about interacting with an audience, and a topic like surrogacy is bound to generate dozens of questions and comments.
-Responding to questions can be great fun when they’re from people who genuinely want to know how surrogacy works and are willing to support your decisions.
+Respond to questions when they’re from people who genuinely want to know how surrogacy works and are willing to support your decisions.
+Be prepared to receive the odd negative comment.
+When you get negative comments ignore them and remind yourself that you’re doing this to make someone’s dream come true!

 Whether you hire a professional or take photos yourself, it’s important to make sure you’re presenting yourself in a positive way.
 You can be creative, but keep it tasteful.
 Your IPs may want their little one to see these photos one day.

 There are lots of positives to sharing your surrogacy journey online.
-For a start, it’s something to be celebrated – and more people need to know about it!
-You’ll be educating your followers about something they might not be familiar with, dispelling the many myths about surrogacy, and possibly even changing the minds of those with negative opinions.
+For a start, it’s something to be celebrated, you’ll be educating your followers, dispelling the many myths about surrogacy, and possibly even changing the minds of those with negative opinions.
 Most importantly, you’ll be recording your experience for your own memories.

 But there can be cons, too.
 It can be scary to share something so personal, and any negative feedback can be confusing and hurtful.
 Remember also that some people might see your pregnancy photos and not understand that the baby isn’t coming home with you – which can make for some awkward conversations.